Gravitational anomalies of fermionic higher-spin fields: Introduction

 In any putative higher-spin theory containing chiral fermions coupled to gravity, an important consistency requirement at the quantum level is the vanishing of the total gravitational anomaly.
 We compute here the local gravitational anomalies of such fields on an arbitrary Euclidean manifold $\cM$ in two, six and ten dimensions, as well as the $U(1)$ mixed gauge-gravitational anomaly in four dimensions.
 This is done using the Atiyah-Singer index theorem \cite{Atiyah:1970ws,Atiyah:1971rm}, following \cite{Alvarez-Gaume:1983ihn,Alvarez-Gaume:1983ict,Alvarez-Gaume:1984zlq,Alvarez:1984yi}.
 We treat this method as a `formal black box' which takes as only input the field and ghost content of the theory and returns the anomaly polynomial, a $(D+2)$-form written in terms of the Pontryagin classes of $\cM$ (with $D = \dim{\cM}$).
-This computation therefore comes with some assumptions: \begin{enumerate} \item We assume that the number of independent gauge transformations of the field is the same as in flat or AdS space, where the free action has been constructed long ago \cite{Fang:1978wz}. \item We assume that the link between the anomaly and the index density computed with the theorem still holds; in particular, it is unclear to us how non-minimal couplings of higher-spin fields to gravity affect this result, if at all. \end{enumerate} The first of these assumptions is very reasonable.
+We do not address the problem of whether such a theory can be constructed on the manifold $\cM$ or not.
+Instead, it is hoped that anomaly cancellations based on the spectrum of fields can give necessary conditions for their existence.
+This computation therefore comes with some assumptions: \begin{enumerate} \item We assume that the number of independent gauge transformations of the field is the same as in flat or AdS space, where the free action has been constructed long ago \cite{Fang:1978wz}. \item We assume that the link between the anomaly and the index density computed with the theorem still holds; in particular, it is unclear to us how non-minimal couplings of higher-spin fields to gravity affect this result, if at all (for conventional fields, they do not \cite{Alvarez-Gaume:1983ihn}). \end{enumerate} The first of these assumptions is very reasonable.
 Further investigation of the second assumption, in particular using the explicit couplings of chiral higher-spin gravity \cite{Ponomarev:2016lrm,Skvortsov:2018jea}, is left for future work.
+It would also be interesting to repeat this calculation with the slightly different field and ghost content of \emph{conformal} higher spins, and check the result using their couplings to Weyl gravity \cite{Fradkin:1985am,Fradkin:1990ps,Segal:2002gd} (see also \cite{Tseytlin:2013jya}).

 Despite these caveats, we find a very suggestive result, namely: in every case, the (regularised) total anomaly for an infinite tower of fields with alternating chiralities vanishes.